 Stormwater Damage Litigation

-Between Florida’s warm weather and growing economy, it’s easy to see why Florida’s annual population growth of 271,000 new residents per year can create planning and development issues for Real Estate developers and local government leaders.
 Every new land development starts with a site preparation plan.
-This plan includes demolition of previous structures, excavation, landfill, leveling, and land drainage.
+This plan includes demolition of previous structures, building new structures, excavation, landfill, leveling, and land drainage.
 Grading land is the process that provides for proper drainage in the event of rainfall to prevent flooding.
-Unfortunately, in an effort to remain frugal, many developers cut corners and do not follow the site plan that provides for the proper drainage.
-This gives cause to a growing problem for Florida landowners known as a stormwater intrusion.
+Many developers, however, cut corners and fail to follow the site plan that provides for the proper drainage.
+This gives cause to a growing problem for Florida landowners known as a storm water intrusion.

 Property Damaged Caused Stormwater Flooding

-Thunderstorms in Florida are not new events.
-Given Florida’s natural wetlands and marshes, Real Estate Developers must prepare the land and properly grade each development to prevent Florida’s average rainfall of 54 inches per year from becoming a disaster for Florida landowners.
+Thunderstorms in Florida are commonplace.
+Given Florida’s natural wetlands and marshes, real estate developers must prepare the land and properly grade each development to prevent Florida’s average rainfall of 54 inches per year from becoming a disaster for Florida homeowners.
 There are essentially 3 types of water:

 - Potable water – Water used for drinking

 - Reclaimed water – Water used to irrigate your lawn or crops

 - Storm water – Water from a Florida Thunderstorm

 What is Stormwater Intrusion?
 Why you must file a Lawsuit.

 Your home, business, or a portion of the property is suddenly flooded after rain from one of Florida’s thunderstorms.
 The thunderstorms could have a catastrophic effect on your ability to use the land for the purpose for which you purchased it.